mcmillanpl/Technical-Writing-Portfolio/project-details.md

 ### [sample infosheet](https://github.com/mcmillanpl/Technical-Writing-Portfolio/blob/main/Sales%20and%20Marketing/sample-infosheet.pdf)

-Project Goal: creation of a info sheet of product for sales use
+Project Goal: creation of an info sheet of product for sales use

 Tools Used: Microsoft suite of products